rust-lang/unsafe-code-guidelines/reference/src/layout/unions.md

 ### Layout of individual union fields

-The main degree of freedom the compiler has when computing the layout of a union is to determine the offset of the fields.
-Union fields are laid out by the compiler "on top" of each other, that is, the bytes of one field might overlap with the bytes of another field - as opposed to, e.g., `struct`s, where the fields are laid out "next to" each other, such that the bytes of one field never overlap with the bytes of another field.
+A union consists of several variants, one for each field.
+These variants are laid out "on top" of each other, so they must all have the same size.
+That is, the byte of each variant overlaps with the byte located at the same offset in all other variants, and the bytes of one field might overlap with the bytes of another field - as opposed to, e.g., `struct`s, where the fields are laid out "next to" each other, such that the bytes of one field never overlap with the bytes of another field.
+The main degree of freedom the compiler has when computing the layout of a union is to pick where in its variant each field is situated, i.e., the compiler picks the gap (often called padding) before and after each field.
 This can be visualized as follows:

 ```rust,ignore
 [ P P [field0_ty] P P P P ]